whatisnuclear/website/_posts/2020-10-28-nuclear-energy-is-longterm-sustainable.md

 We have about 450 reactors in the world today, so we'd need to build about 5100 more large reactors to produce all our energy with low-carbon nuclear.

+Another nearly unbelievable fact (HT reddit user `paulfdietz`) is that if you dig up an average crustal rock, it will have 20x more nuclear energy in it than a piece of pure coal of the same mass.
+With crustal abundances of 2.8 and 6 ppm for uranium and thorium, and a chemical energy density of 33 MJ/kg for coal, the math here is:

+    $ units "(2.8e-6 + 6e-6) * 900 MW*day/kg / (33 MJ/kg)"
+    20.736

+😲

 ## More thoughts